Travel firms cancel holidays as violence grips Egypt

-"Foreign Minister Guido Westerwelle urges German citizens to take this travel advice very seriously," a spokesman said.
+"Foreign Minister Guido Westerwelle urges German citizens to take this travel advice very seriously," a foreign ministry spokesman said.

-Similar advice from Sweden's foreign ministry led Swedish tour operators to stop all trips to the resorts of Sharm el-Sheikh, 400 km (250 miles) from Cairo on the Sinai Peninsula, and Hurghada on the Egyptian mainland.
+Similar advice from Sweden's foreign ministry led Swedish tour operators to stop all trips to the resorts of Sharm el-Sheikh, 400 kms from Cairo on the Sinai Peninsula, and Hurghada on the Egyptian mainland.

 Three years ago the $13 billion industry accounted for 11 percent of GDP, according to the World Tourism Organization.

-The number of tourists fell to 9.5 million in 2011 before recovering to 11.2 million in 2012.
-In the first five months of 2013, tourist numbers were up 12 percent year-on-year.
+But the number of tourists fell to 9.5 million in 2011 before recovering to 11.2 million in 2012.
+In the first five months of 2013, tourist numbers rose 12 percent year-on-year.